eclipse-theia/theia-website/src/docs/theia_ai.md

 }
 ```

 The service mirrors the familiar preference API with `get`, `inspect`, `set` and `update`, plus an `onDidChange` event and a `ready` promise you should await before the first read.
-The important difference is that reads are aware of [workspace trust](/docs/workspace_trust/): while the workspace is untrusted — and while the trust state is still being resolved — workspace- and folder-scoped values are suppressed and the user or default value is used instead.
+The important difference is that reads are aware of [workspace trust](/docs/workspace_trust/): while the workspace is untrusted, and while the trust state is still being resolved, workspace- and folder-scoped values are suppressed and the user or default value is used instead.
 This prevents an untrusted workspace from loosening AI guardrails such as tool confirmation or the shell command allow-list.
 Writes are never trust-gated, so a deliberate user action can still store a value in the workspace scope.

 `onDidChange` also fires when the trust state changes, in which case no specific preference name is reported.
 Use `affectsPreference(key)` rather than comparing the name yourself, so your listener does not miss trust transitions. `inspect` additionally reports the `sourceScope` that produced the effective value, which is useful for showing users where a value comes from.